YuehHanChen/Trending-YouTube-Video-Analysis/README.md

 ## Research Question:
 1. Which region got most views?
-2. Whhat are the average time for potential videos to get to trending in each region?
+2. What are the average time for potential videos to get to trending in each region?
-3. Top 3 channels in each region measured by views and comments
+3. What are the top 3 channels in each region measured by views and comments?
-4. What top 3 categories were the most popular in each regions by views
+4. What top 3 categories were the most popular in each regions by views?
-5. Throughout 2006 to 2018, which month produced most videos?
+5. Throughout 2006 to 2018, which month was published most videos by channels?

 ### Assessment report of original dataset: